simuxakadiscgolfgod/Space-Weather/README.md

 # Space Weather App
 ## Astronomical Picture of the Day
 ![Image](Astro_Images/image.jpg)
-<br />**Date image released:**  2025-04-11
+<br />**Date image released:**  2025-04-12
-<br />**This image is owned by:**  A.J.
-Smadi
+<br />**This image is owned by:**  Jordi Coy
-<br />**Title of the image:**  The ISS Meets Venus
+<br />**Title of the image:**  Moon Near the Edge
-<br />**Description for the image:**  Made with a telescope shaded from bright sunlight by an umbrella, on April 5 a well-planned video captured a crescent Venus shining in clear daytime skies from Shoreline, Washington, USA at 11:57AM Pacific Time.
-It also caught the International Space Station in this single video frame.
-In close conjunction with the bright planet, the faint outline of the orbital outpost seen at a range of about 400 kilometers appears to be similar in size to the slender planetary crescent.
-Of course the ISS is much smaller than Venus.
-Now appearing as planet Earth's brilliant morning star and climbing above the eastern horizon in predawn skies, inner planet Venus was nearly 45 million kilometers from Shoreline.
+<br />**Description for the image:**  Most of us watch the Moon at night.
+But the Moon spends nearly as many daylight hours above our horizon, though in bright daytime skies the lunar disk looks pale and can be a little harder to see.
+Of course in daytime skies the Moon also appears to cycle through its phases, shining by reflected sunlight as it orbits our fair planet.
+For daytime moonwatchers, the Moon is probably easier to spot when the visible sunlit portion of the lunar disk is large and waxing following first quarter or waning approaching its third quarter phase.
+And though it might look unusual, a daytime moon is often seen even in urban skies.
+Captured here in a telephoto snapshot taken on March 12, a waxing daytime Moon is aligned near the edge of a popular observation deck that overlooks New York City's borough of Manahattan.
-<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2504/Venus-ISSsingleframe.jpeg
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2504/PlataformaRecorteHorizontalRedes.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).